Marquise Brown: 2023

 Brown finished the 2023 season as the Cardinals second-leading receiver with 51 catches for 574 yards and four touchdowns through 14 starts.

 Kansas City Chiefs

 Brown signed a one-year contract with the Kansas City Chiefs on March 18, 2024.
 He suffered a sternoclavicular injury during the preseason and was placed on injured reserve on September 13, 2024.
 On September 14, it was reported that Brown was not expected to return during the regular season.
 Brown made his first appearance on December 21, 2024.
 He appeared in both Weeks 16 and 17.
 He had nine receptions for 91 yards combined in those games.
 He had two receptions for 15 yards in the 40–22 loss to the Eagles in Super Bowl LIX.

-On March 11, 2025, Brown signed a one-year contract extension with the Chiefs.
+On March 11, 2025, Brown signed a one-year contract extension with the Chiefs.Brown finished the 2025 season with forty-nine receptions for 587 yards and 5 touchdowns in six starts over sixteen games.

+Philadelphia Eagles

+On March 17, 2026, Brown signed a one-year, $6.5 million contract with the Philadelphia Eagles.